ErikBjare/Futarchio/README.md

 ## Developing
 For how to set up the development enviroment, check out the [Development page on the wiki](https://github.com/ErikBjare/Futarchio/wiki/Development).

 We also have a Trello organization with planning boards, for an invitation contact Erik.
+If you don't have a Trello account, use [this link to sign up](https://trello.com/erikbjareholt/recommend).